markholloway/markholloway.github.io/_posts/2018-12-21-cisco-mac-console-terminal.md

 ## Console connectivity

 This tells terminal to use 9600 baud rate.
-8N1 is default.
+Note that 8N1 is already the default asynchronous mode.

 ```bash
 /dev/cu.usbserial-AH06ORDE 9600